 Even so some companies decide on a Greenfield approach where they completely re-engineer their systems.
 Although this approach can bring many potential benefits such as faster time to innovation, it is a major undertaking and can present a number of change management challenges.

-Taking a Brownfield approach to conversion enables you to migrate to S/4HANA by building on your existing SAP environment without re-implementation or disruption to your existing business processes.
+Taking a Brownfield approach to conversion enables you to migrate to SAP S/4HANA by building on your existing SAP environment without re-implementation or disruption to your existing business processes.

 S/4HANA Brownfield conversion takes you forward gradually